GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 undermine a Quarantined USB setup process, the malware would first have to propagate itself to the Non-Quarantined OS USB.

-1. Perform the following steps on your SETUP 1 computer.
-2. If you are not already reading this document on the SETUP 1 computer, open a copy there.
+## On Setup Computer “SETUP 1”
+1. Open a copy of this document.
-3. Download Ubuntu by going to this link:
+2. Download Ubuntu from this link:

     [http://old-releases.ubuntu.com/releases/xenial/ubuntu-16.04.1-desktop-amd64.iso](http://old-releases.ubuntu.com/releases/xenial/ubuntu-16.04.1-desktop-amd64.iso)

-    Wait until the download is complete.
+3. Once the download is complete, open a terminal window:

-4. Open a terminal window.

     1. **Windows**: Press Windows-R, type "powershell" and click OK.
     2. **MacOS**: Click the Searchlight (magnifying glass) icon in the menu bar, and type "terminal".
 Select the Terminal application from the search results.
     3. **Linux**: Varies; on Ubuntu, press Ctrl-Alt-T.

-5. Verify the integrity of the Ubuntu download.
+4. Verify the Ubuntu download integrity:

-    1. Change the terminal window's active folder to the folder where you downloaded Ubuntu, customizing the folder name if necessary:
+    1. Change the terminal’s current working folder to the download folder, customizing the folder name if necessary:

         1. **Windows**: `> cd $HOME/Downloads`
         2. **MacOS**: `$ cd $HOME/Downloads`